Valeria (2020 TV series): Production and release

 On 12 June 2020, Netflix announced that the series was renewed for a second season, a report that was already leaked weeks before the show's release.
 Also produced by Plano a Plano, season 2 was written by Marina Pérez and Montaña Marchena and directed by Inma Torrente and Laura M. Campos.
 Netflix set its release date for 13 August 2021.
-In October 2021, Netflix reported that Valeria was renewed for a third and final season.
+In October 2021, Netflix reported that Valeria was renewed for a third and final season, that was released on 2 June 2023.